 ARC is an acronym for the ‘asynchronous remote community’ method.
 Essentially, it’s a method of qualitative analysis devised by Haley MacLeod et al. that is similar to focus groups, but takes advantage of an online platform to gather more rich data, and overcome physical barriers to participation.
 An ARC study takes place over a series of weeks throughout which participants are presented with “activities” (generally established human computer interactions (HCI) research methods).

 So far we have published two papers from this study.
 The first, “ARC Method Blueprint“, was published in WISH at AMIA 2017.
 It focuses on providing a detailed guide for researchers wishing to conduct an ARC study.
-The second paper, Defining Through Expansion: “Conducting Asynchronous Remote Communities (ARC) Research with Stigmatized Groups“, is accepted at CHI 2018.
+The second paper, Defining Through Expansion: “Conducting Asynchronous Remote Communities (ARC) Research with Stigmatized Groups“, was published in CHI 2018, and I had the opportunity to personally present this research at the conference.
 This paper focuses on analyzing the effectiveness of ARC for stigmatized groups, and moving forward towards a formal definition of the emerging method.
-I am excited to have the opportunity to personally present this work at CHI in Montreal!